-Lectures and Discussion Section: It is important to come to every lecture.
-If you should miss a class, it is your responsibility to get the notes and any information provided in class.
-There is a weekly discussion section for this course.
-You are strongly recommended to attend it since the TA will review material covered in class, and also introduce material not covered in class and go over practice problems, the kind of problems you may encounter on exams.
+Lectures, discussion sections, office hours, and tests will be delivered remotely.
+Both lectures and TA's discussion sections will be recorded and made available to students asynchronously.
+You are strongly recommended to attend TA discussion sections since the TA will review material covered in class, and also introduce material not covered in class and go over practice problems, the kind of problems you may encounter on exams.
 You will also be able to ask the TA any question about the material covered in the lectures during the discussion section.